-Appendix C

-5. When filing documents under seal, a party must follow the procedures described in RCFC 5.5(d).

-6. A complaint or any related material filed together with the complaint that is to be filed under seal must be:

-(a) marked or highlighted in such a way that confidential or proprietary information is indicated; and

-(b) accompanied by a proposed redacted version of the pleading (i.e., a version that omits confidential or proprietary information).
-The proposed redacted version will be made available to the public subsequent to the completion of the procedures specified in paragraph 12 of the sample protective order found at Appendix of Forms, Form 8.
-Failure to file a proposed redacted version may result in denial of the motion for leave to file under seal.

-7. To the extent the complaint or any related material filed together with the complaint contains classified information, the filing must conform to the requirements of the classifying agency.
+- 5. When filing documents under seal, a party must follow the procedures described in RCFC 5.5(d). - 6.
+A complaint or any related material filed together with the complaint that is to be filed under seal must be marked or highlighted in such a way that confidential or proprietary information is indicated and must be accompanied by a redacted version of the pleading (i.e., a version that omits confidential or proprietary information), which will be available to the public.
+Failure to file a redacted copy may result in denial of the motion for leave to file under seal. - 7.
+To the extent the complaint or any related material filed together with the complaint contains classified information, the filing must conform to the requirements of the classifying agency.